JasonMarkol/Trickle-Down-Mindset--Book-Note/Productive- productivity/FASTER WORKFLOWS.md

 high quality of service and see what the outcomes are from a selected process.
 You possibly can then change procedures and measure the affect extra precisely when you might have one thing to observe. <br/>

+# DIMINISHED LACK OF MENTAL DATA OVER TIME

+If you fail to seize your processes and procedures in a wise method, you threat dropping mental capital every time a employees member strikes.
+To stop this lack of information that one worker might maintain, it's best to hold your processes documented and saved electronically or on paper.
+You'll be able to merely report these processes in a Phrase doc or as a guidelines in a programme like Excel or Evernote.
+I exploit an internet site known as Course of Road (www.course of.st), which allows you to create checklists for the completely different processes concerned in your position.
+I've a coaching guidelines and a weblog posting course of.
+Course of Avenue has a variety of templates you can select from and personalise to fit your personal processes.